Arina223/Restaurant-Project-/README.md

-It is a Home Page of a Restaurant, named Spice Affair.
-I have used gradient effect, overlay, grid, etc.
+It is one of my initial projects after learning HTML & CSS.
+It is a Restaurant's Home Page, named "Spice Affair".
+I have used the following important concepts  along with the basic ones while doing the Project:
+*Grid
+*Gradient Effect
+*Overlay